elcorto/dotcp/README.md

 ```

 You can combine this with `-c` to have fine-grained control over which modified
-targets you like to copy back to the dotfiles repo.
+targets you like to copy back to the dotfiles location.

 ```sh
 $ dotcp -c -i 'ssh'